LemonPi/lemonpi.github.io/projects/clisp/clisp.md

 <div class="text-block">
 <p>
 	Source on <a href="https://github.com/LemonPi/Clisp">github</a><br>
+	I think every programmer should at least be introduced to functional programming languages.
-	I find learning Scheme and functional programming languages to help think about programs.
-Their emphasis on procedures and data's equivalence along with their lack of state enforces modular designs.
+	Although not terribly popular in production, simply learning about it introduces a whole new perspective on interpreting programs.
+Their emphasis on data's equivalence (including functions) along with their (almost) lack of state enforces modular designs.
 	There's also the great teaching resource accompanying it in the form of
 	<a href="http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video-lectures/">SICP</a>.
 </p>